 When you purchase a vehicle at a dealership, the dealer will help you with the registration of your vehicle.
 They often provide temporary plates and can submit your registration forms on your behalf.
 You can drive off the lot and wait for your license plates to arrive.

-If your vehicle is from out of state, you have 30 days from your arrival in Hawaii to register your vehicle.
+If your vehicle is from out of state, you have 30 days from the date of your arrival in Hawaii to register your vehicle.

 Types of License Plates in Hawaii